lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 It is a reference back to the LSP8 Collection it comes from.

-If "LSP8ReferencedFrom" data key is set, it MUST NOT be changeable.
+If the `LSP8ReferencedFrom` data key is set, it MUST NOT be changeable.

 ```json
 {